-The Mastercard Asian Studies Scholarship competition is held annually.
-This scholarship was established by Ms. Rebecca George and H. Eugene Lockhart Jr. to encourage the study of Asia.
+The Mastercard Asian Studies Scholarship was established by Ms. Rebecca George and H. Eugene Lockhart Jr. to encourage the study of Asia.
 It is based on merit with a successful candidate showing excellence in language study and creative approaches to topics in South Asian or East Asian studies or languages.
 The award will go toward the payment of tuition and fees.
-South Asia or East Asia majors who apply for the Distinguished Majors Program will automatically be considered for the Mastercard Scholarship.
-The deadline for consideration of the Mastercard Scholarship is usually in March, when the DMP applications are due.
+To apply, South Asia or East Asia majors must apply for the Distinguished Majors Program, and will automatically be considered for the Mastercard Scholarship, in turn.
+The deadline for consideration of the Mastercard Scholarship is February 15th, when the DMP applications are due.
 A separate application is not required for the Mastercard Scholarship.
 For details about the Distinguished Majors Program, please visit:

 The University of Virginia's Lorna Sundberg International Center's namesake scholarship is offered to rising fourth-year international students who have demonstrated academic merit and dedication to the community.

-The winner of the 2012 Lorna Sundberg Scholarship will receive $1,500 to put toward tuition.
-Applications are typically due in March.
-Please check back at this website in Jan-Feb for updates.
+The winner of the Lorna Sundberg Scholarship will receive $1,500 to put toward tuition.
+Please visit the International Center's website, and email email@example.com for more information on how to apply.